dannyqnguyen/eyewash/README.md

 Clean Photos through AI

 ## Project Description
-<img src='Static/app.gif' width='430'/>

 With the advent of powerful cameras within smartphones, photography is becoming more commonplace.
 With this increased usage, more people will find themselves with an amazing picture and be disappointed due to it being ruined by unwanted blemishes.
-However, current ways to remove blemishes such as redeye require manual work to apply the appropriate effect as seen in the animation above.
+However, current ways to remove blemishes such as redeye require manual work to apply the appropriate effect as seen in the animation below.

+Example of a current app to remove blemises

+<img src='Static/app.gif' width='430'/>

 Eyewash is a package to automatically remove blemishes from portrait photos.
 Users no long have to manually select pixels as well as create more realistic fixes to the blemishes rather than filling in with a specific color.
 The implementation uses OpenCV HAAR cascades to detect redeye and remove the affected pixels through image infilling with Deep Convolutional Generative Adversarial Networks (DCGANs).

 ### Sample Results

+__Before__                                 __After__

 <img src='Static/038.jpg' width='350'/> <img src='Static/038_out.jpg' width='350'/>